Rural City of Mildura

 The Rural City of Mildura is a local government area in Victoria, Australia, located in the north-western part of the state.
-It covers an area of 22083 km2 being the largest LGA in the state.
-In June 2016 the area had a population of 53,878.
-It includes the city of Mildura and the towns of Merbein, Red Cliffs, Irymple, Ouyen, Werrimull, Murrayville, Walpeup and Hattah.
-It was formed in 1995 from the amalgamation of the City of Mildura, Shire of Mildura and Shire of Walpeup.
+It covers an area of 22083 km2 being the largest LGA in the state by land size.
+In August 2021 the area had a population of 56,972.
+It includes the city of Mildura and the towns of Merbein, Red Cliffs, Irymple, Ouyen, Murrayville and Underbool.

 The Rural City is governed and administered by the Mildura Rural City Council; its seat of local government and administrative centre is located at the council headquarters in Mildura, it also has service centres located in Ouyen and a couple of other locations within Mildura.
-The Rural City is named after the main urban settlement lying in the north of the LGA, that is Mildura, which is also the LGA's most populous urban centre with a population of 30,647.
+The Rural City is named after the main urban settlement, Mildura, which is also the LGA's most populous urban centre with a population of 30,647.